Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds: Fine structure constant from GUP in Higher-dimensional space

 whose experimental uncertainty $\delta\alpha_{\mathrm{\mathrm{exp}}}$ is expressed in parenthesis.
 As we have seen, the theoretical GUP model at the presence of a supplementary space predicts deviations on the fine structure constant.
 So, from the measure (\ref{alpha_value}), we intend to obtain bounds to proposed corrections.
 Firstly, from Eq. (\ref{alpha_eff}), one can rewrite the effective fine structure constant as

 where $\Delta\alpha$ is a correction due to GUP into thick brane framework.
 Aiming to infer empirical bounds, we must require that $\left|\Delta\alpha\right|<\delta\alpha_{\mathrm{\mathrm{exp}}}$, which demands that the correction obtained does not exceed the uncertainty in the measurement of the fine structure constant.
 In this way, we ensure that, so far, no indications that confirm the existence of a fundamental length of the large scale proposed by GUP or even extra dimensions have been detected.
-As for the realistic brane models, we should have $\varepsilon>l_{D}$, thus let us consider that $\varepsilon=y\,l_{D}$ with $y\gg1$.

-By specifying the principal quantum number of a hydrogen-like atom, we have found upper limits to deformation parameter $\beta$ and Planck length $l_{D}$ in higher-dimensional space.
-The constraints obtained from experiments of gravitational and non-gravitational sources may be seen in Figures \ref{fig2} and \ref{fig3}, for electronic and muonic hydrogen-like atoms, respectively.
+By specifying the principal quantum number $n$ of a hydrogen-like atom, we have found upper limits to deformation parameter $\beta$ and Planck length $l_{D}$ in higher-dimensional space.
+Moreover, the constraints obtained from experiments of gravitational and non-gravitational sources also are shown in Figures \ref{fig2} and \ref{fig3}, by considering electronic and muonic hydrogen-like atoms, respectively.
 In these figures, the shaded areas represent excluded regions by our analysis.
 The ``VEP" point corresponds to constraint found from violation of equivalence principle on Earth, while the marker labeled ``mechanical oscillator" describes bound obtained from a non-gravitational experiment studying opto-mechanical interaction between micro-and nano-oscillators \citep{KANAZAWA2019}.